-Because of stringent Sarbanes-Oxley requirements and changes in the application of federal securities laws and stock exchange requirements, public companies must be as vigilant as ever in complying with their corporate governance obligations.
+Because of an increasing number of regulations and heightened scrutiny, companies (both public and private) must be as vigilant as ever in complying with their corporate governance obligations.

 Although compliance can be challenging, establishing good corporate governance policies and practices can have the benefit of enhancing corporate management and performance.
 At Epstein Becker Green, we have deep experience in corporate governance law.
 We routinely counsel boards of directors, as well as their committees and executives, from various industries with respect to corporate governance matters, including: